Xomics/FAIRDataCube/README.md

 # Deployment

-There are two options to deploy FAIR Data Cube: on SURF Research cloud and locally.
+There are two options to deploy FAIR Data Cube: on SURF Research cloud or locally.
 Please visit [FDCube-on-SRC](https://github.com/Xomics/FAIRDataCube/tree/FDCube-on-SRC) and [local deployment](https://github.com/Xomics/FAIRDataCube/tree/FDCube-in-box) for more details.